iver-wharf/wharf-cmd/docs/build-result-logs.md

 components, such as wharf-cmd-aggregator, can download them safely when they feel ready.

-If you run wharf-cmd locally then you can access the build logs safely in your editor of choice after the build is completed.
-The location of these logs depend on your OS (Windows vs GNU/Linux), but is best sought after in wharf-cmd's help text by running `wharf-cmd run --help`.
+If you run `wharf` locally then you can access the build logs safely in your editor of choice after the build is completed.
+The location of these logs depend on your OS (Windows vs GNU/Linux), but is best sought after in wharf-cmd's help text by running `wharf run --help`.

 ## Streaming